 The Association of Briefing Program Managers (ABPM) describes an Executive Briefing Center as a forum that helps enterprises meet customer needs, convey company and product visions with customers, and shorten sales cycles and influence sales.
 In simpler terms, they are facilities that help companies drive highly engaging conversations with key decision-makers and customer executives that communicate benefits and shorten strategic decision-making.

 But what makes a briefing center special?
 The answer to this question lies simply in execution.
-According to a study by TBK Consult, briefing centers can potentially reduce the length of sales cycles by 28%.
+According to a study by TBK Consult, briefing centers can potentially reduce the length of sales cycles by up to 30%.
 Considering that B2B sales cycles are long, a number of medium and large scale enterprises have invested in these facilities to create collaborative environments that help them effectively build customer relationships and provide a holistic experience of their brand story.
 However, more often than not, companies find that their briefing visits are not organized well enough to achieve this.

 Needless to say, in the present scenario, it is essential to digitize this experience.
 Gone are the days when managing multiple briefing visits with outdated tools like spreadsheets and email exchanges.
 Briefings today require software that is dedicated to ensuring these experiences are fruitful and as productive as can be.
-With that in mind, let’s look at five ways you can create unparalleled customer briefings.
+With that in mind, let’s look at four ways you can create unparalleled customer briefings.